ramSeraph/opendata/docs/maps/SOI/notes.md

 * Scraping
     * Logins were crowd sourced and used to download the sheets
     * Downloading was automated to overcome the pointless restrictions placed
-    * After the initial run to get all the sheets, now only previous unavailable sheets are checked weekly for any newly available data
+    * After the initial run to get all the sheets, now only previously unavailable sheets are checked weekly for any newly available data

 * Parsing